tilznit/craft.htb/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 45.37 seconds
 ```
+We see https, ssh, and a weird ssh thing I have never seen before on `6022/tcp`.
+There is also hostname info in the `443/tcp` results; I add `craft.htb` to `/etc/hosts` before enumerating further.
+From the cert on 443 we get a potential user, `admin@craft.htb`.

+I started gobusting/dirb'ing `https://10.10.10.110/` at this point but it kept erroring out.
+I assume it's user error, but before attemting to fix, I visit `https://10.10.10.110/` in a browser and found the following:

 ### Lessons Learned
 - learned a lot about modules, packages, and `import` in python.
 This was nice.
 - I read almost every bit of code in this project looking for ways to leak data.
 It helped out a ton.